gradido/gradido/docu/login_server.api.md

 	"email": "max.musterman@gmail.de",
 	"username": "Maxilein",
 	"password": "123abcDE&"
+	"hasElopage": true
 }
 ```
 `username` or `email` must be present!
 If booth present, `email` will be used.
+`hasElopage`: optional, if set to true login will also check if user has an elopage account

 ### Response
 In case of success returns: